Interested in the Idem Pill Dispenser?

 Man holding a glass of water and a pill bottle in a living room setting.

 Medication mix-ups are stressful and dangerous.
-Missed or double doses create confusion and concern.
+Missed or double doses are a cause for concern.

-At Idem, we hear these concerns every day, and they’ve shaped how we support caregivers and families.
+At Idem, we hear these concerns every day, and they've shaped how we support caregivers and families with our smart pill dispenser for elderly loved ones.

 Smart medication support, from anywhere.